What is a Herbalist?

-Although it is important to make clear that the National Institute of Medical Herbalists represents only practitioners trained in Western herbal medicine, plant medicine can take other forms or be part of other healing therapies and traditions that are separate from Western herbal practice.
+Although the Institute's members are trained in traditional and clinical herbal medicine, plant medicine can take other forms or be part of other healing therapies and traditions.
 Some of these are briefly described below to help clarify and underline a few of the differences that exist between them.

-Please contact the relevant body for any of these therapies if you would like more information as they are outside of the scope of the Institute.
+Please contact the relevant professional body for any of these therapies if you would like more information on them.

 This is the use of essential oils distilled from plants that are either used through inhalation or are mixed with a carrier oil and applied to the skin.